VilNeo/dltree/README.md

 ## Current state

-The current implementation is well tested but far from being stable.
+The current implementation is well tested but far from being final.
 Several future changes will be implemented until the first stable version 1.0:

  - [ ] Add documentation to all public structures and methods